barleto/RVMON/README.md

 This project was made as a substitute for GRMON3, since it cannot work properly with Risc-V ISA.

+__Note:__ This monitor was created based on the _Digilent Nexys4ddr_ FPGA board.
+So some features may not work properly in other boards.

 As of now, RVMON only initializes DDR2 memory controller at start-up.
 Other controllers may be added in the future.

 Feel free to use and extend RVMON as you wish.